-It’s wonderful that exciting and tasty salads are now firmly on the menus of us all, whether we’re eating at home or dining out.
-Long gone are the days of lettuce leaves in a bowl with some sliced cucumber and tomatoes sometimes jazzed up with a few radishes or a handful of cress!
+It is wonderful that whether dining in or out, tasty and exciting salads feature on our menus.
+Long ago are the days of lettuce leaves, tomato and cucumber in a bowl, sometimes jazzed up with a few radishes or a handful of cress!

-However, more likely to be seen on today’s menus are medleys of exotic leaves, fresh herbs, nuts, fruits, seeds, pulses and grains drizzled with imaginative dressings often containing salad spices and seasonings.
+Nowadays, our salads contain medleys of exotic leaves, fresh herbs, nuts, fruits, seeds, pulses and grains, drizzled with imaginative dressings.
+They also contain salad spices and seasonings.

 If you and your family favour more traditional salads, you can still jazz them up with relative ease.
 For instance, take the humble coleslaw, usually a simple mix of finely shredded cabbage and carrots bound together with mayonnaise.
 This staple side salad can be elevated to new heights by simple variations to the basic recipe.

-Rice or couscous based salads offer themselves wholeheartedly to the addition of spice blends, along with a plethora of finely chopped fresh herbs and diced tomatoes, olives, spring onions etc. Our favourites to use are Middle Eastern Zahtar, Moroccan Ras-el-Hanout and Iranian Sabzi Ghormeh, all these are wonderful used as salad spices.
+Rice or couscous-based salads offer themselves wholeheartedly to the addition of spice blends, along with a plethora of finely chopped fresh herbs and diced tomatoes, olives, spring onions and more.
+Our favourites are Middle Eastern Zahtar, Moroccan Ras-el-Hanout and Iranian Sabzi Ghormeh.
+All are wonderful used as salad spices.

 The seasalt and sesame seeds in Japanese Goma Shio add texture and bring out the flavour of salad ingredients, especially leaves and tomatoes.
 Additionally, nutty Middle Eastern Dukkah traditionally eaten with bread and oil, is also superb as a salad seasoning.